ga4gh/vrs/schema/vrs/def/Variation.rst

    *  - extensions
       - `Extension </ga4gh/schema/gks-common/1.x/data-types/json/Extension>`_
       - 0..m
-      - A list of extensions to the entity.
-Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.
+      - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
    *  - digest
       - string
       - 0..1